Celeste De Luna: Career

+She has won artist awards throughout the United States for her work and has had multiple residencies include the Changarrito Residency at the Mexic-Arte Museum and a Merit Award at the 10th annual Human Rights Art Exhibition for South Texas College in McAllen, Texas.

 Personal life

-De Luna married Ramon Benitez in 1995 and married Ivan Yanes in 2001.
-De Luna has three children.
+De Luna married Ramon Benitez in 1995, and married Ivan Yanes in 2001.
+She has three children.

 As of 2025, De Luna lives in San Antonio and works from her home studio, Metzli Press.